Journal of Machine Learning Research

 Q: I can't find a manuscript I'm supposed to be able to see.
 What happened?

-A: You should have selected "manuscript listing" from the main center.
+A: To see the list of manuscripts, select "manuscript listing" from the main center.
 From there, make sure you select the correct "connection."
 Pick "author" if you are looking for a paper you authored.
 Select "reviewer" if you are looking for a paper you reviewed.
 For "author" and "reviewer" the default filter is "all" which means you should see all of your authored or reviewed manuscripts listed along the left side (if you are an action editor, then you will only see pending manuscripts, select "all" or "decided" to view finished manuscripts).
 If you don't see the tag of the manuscript you are looking for, make sure the "manuscript status" filter is set to "all" and select "refilter."
 You can also type the tag directly into the text box in the upper right and select "find."
 If the tag you are looking for isn't the only one listing on the left, you will need to select the tag of the corresponding manuscript.
 That will bring up all of the manuscript's details in the center of the web page.

 Q: Does the "back" button on my browser work?